SomeJavaGuy/snapshot-nft/README.md

 ### hackathon project for ETHGlobal NFTHack
 playing around with some non-fungies

-### Functionality
+### Project Details

+What's more decentralized than an NFT collection for which each minter is selected at random?

-Participants stake a small amount of ETH to join the pool.
-Each day, 1 participant is selected as the lottery winner, and this person has the opportunity to take a snapshot/photo of their day and mint it as an NFT.
+ This is a lottery game where 1 participant is randomly selected each day to take a photograph of their life taken on that day, which is minted as an NFT and added to the project's collection.

-### Details

-Lottery winner is selected via chainlink's verified random function